 In light of these shifts, there are three actions we believe cyber vendors should consider following:

 - Build an effective and efficient remote sale motion.
 In our experience, leaders in remote selling increase demand generation by three- to fourfold if they use agile marketing practices to drive traffic and optimize online journeys, use effective machine-learning models for lead scoring/nurturing, and optimize their sales coverage and practices.
 Remote sales’ best performers, for example, do twice as well as bottom-quartile performers.
 Clear roles and responsibilities are established across the funnel.
-Sales reps are equipped with the proper playbooks and tools to improve productivity
+Sales reps are equipped with the proper playbooks and tools to improve productivity and performance.

 - Rethink your channel program as partner business evolves.
 Many vendors treat MSPs and MSSPs as if they were direct accounts or VARs.
 But successful vendors instead perform top-to-bottom reviews of their channel program to refocus and prioritize their resources.
 The goal is to wind up with fewer high-growth partners, design roles, and compensation models as they build specific enablement activities for prioritized partners.
 Channel program restructuring can significantly increase revenue growth—and result in doubling market share in specific territories.